Genc Tomorri

 Genc Tomorri (born 17 January 1960) is an Albanian football director, coach and former player, who has been associated with Partizani Tirana throughout his playing and coaching career.

 International career

-He made his debut for Albania in a November 1983 European Championship qualification 2–1 loss away against West Germany in which he scored the opening goal and was sent off in the early minutes of the second half.
+He made his debut for Albania in a November 1983 European Championship qualification 2–1 loss away against West Germany in which he scored the opening goal and was sent off late in the first half.
 It proved to remain his sole international game.